-For that indicator, The World Bank provides data for Brazil from 1960 to 2016.
-The average value for Brazil during that period was 126.31 billion U.S. dollars with a minumum of 2.98 billion U.S. dollars in 1960 and a maximum of 571.02 billion U.S. dollars in 2011.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Brazil from 1960 to 2019.
+The average value for Brazil during that period was 133.82 billion U.S. dollars with a minimum of 2.98 billion U.S. dollars in 1960 and a maximum of 571.02 billion U.S. dollars in 2011.

 Definition: Gross capital formation (formerly gross domestic investment) consists of outlays on additions to the fixed assets of the economy plus net changes in the level of inventories.
 Fixed assets include land improvements (fences, ditches, drains, and so on); plant, machinery, and equipment purchases; and the construction of roads, railways, and the like, including schools, offices, hospitals, private residential dwellings, and commercial and industrial buildings.
 Inventories are stocks of goods held by firms to meet temporary or unexpected fluctuations in production or sales, and "work in progress."
 According to the 1993 SNA, net acquisitions of valuables are also considered capital formation.
 Data are in current U.S. dollars.